SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/lib/bus_slave_factory.rst.txt

 In many situation it's needed to implement a bus register bank.
 The ``BusSlaveFactory`` is a tool that provide an abstract and smooth way to define them.

-To see capabilities of the tool, an simple example use the Apb3SlaveFactory variation to implement an `memory mapped UART </SpinalDoc/spinal/examples/memory_mapped_uart/>`_.
-There is also another example with an `Timer </SpinalDoc/spinal/examples/timer/>`_ which contain a memory mapping function.
+To see capabilities of the tool, an simple example use the Apb3SlaveFactory variation to implement an :ref:`memory mapped UART <memory_mapped_uart>`.
+There is also another example with an :ref:`Timer <timer>` which contain a memory mapping function.

-You can find more documentation about the internal implementation of the ``BusSlaveFactory`` tool `there </SpinalDoc/spinal/lib/bus_slave_factory_impl/>`_
+You can find more documentation about the internal implementation of the ``BusSlaveFactory`` tool :ref:`there <bus_slave_factory_implementation>`

 Functionality
 -------------